What Can You Learn About Your Wellbeing and Ancestry?

 Although it originally offered only an ancestry DNA test, Living DNA recently introduced its “Wellbeing” diet and fitness test.
 Now, there are four Living DNA tests that you can choose from, which means that you can get wellness and ancestry insights on essentially any budget.

 You can purchase either the standalone ancestry or wellbeing kit.
 There is also a combo package, which includes full insights from both of these individual tests.
-Alternatively, for about a third of the cost, you can get the “Starter Kit,” which includes limited ancestry and wellness reports.

 One of the things I really appreciate about Living DNA is how the company is continually making new features and offerings available.
 But, of course, this doesn’t mean that the tests are right for everyone.
 To help you decide, I did the hard work of sending in a sample and writing about my personal experience with the ancestry and wellbeing combo test.